 - Boiled new potatoes, 400g/ 14oz skinned and chopped into cubes (if very new you can leave the skins on)

 A few tips from Nudo chef Jake:

-- Bring a large pot of water to the boil and add the cup of wine, peppercorns, one lemon wedge, a few sprigs of flat leaf parsley and a generous pinch of sea salt.
-Put the octopus into the boiling water, cover and allow to come back to the boil.
+- Bring a large pot of water to a boil and add the cup of wine, peppercorns, one lemon wedge, a few sprigs of flat-leaf parsley and a generous pinch of sea salt.
+Put the octopus into the boiling water, cover and allow it to come back to the boil.
 Simmer until tender - this may take an hour or two depending on the size of the octopus.
 You'll need to top up the water as it cooks too.